savaslabs/smh-organization-prototype/README.md

 ## Directory Structure

-Assets such as SCSS and images are coupled with their respective component JS files.
+SCSS assets are coupled with their respective component JS files.

 Component files are located in `/src/components`.
 Sub-components are located in the directory of the component in which they are used (e.g. the account menu